 -Current supervision literature

--Ethical and legal issues that arise in clinical supervision
+-Ethical and legal issues that arise in clinical supervision and supervision mentoring

 -Supervision contracts, including the process of developing contracts and elements that should be addressed